-SSAS - Best Practices and Performance Optimization - Part 1 of 4 Problem There are several aspects that can take a toll on performance for your Analysis Services cubes.
+SSAS - Best Practices and Performance Optimization - Part 1 of 4.
+Problem There are several aspects that can take a toll on performance for your Analysis Services cubes.

 The motivation for its use has to do with the fact that communication between processes is usually done resorting to remote interfaces (e.g. web services), where each call is an expensive operation.
 Because the majority of the cost of each call is related to the round-trip time between the client and the server, one way of reducing the number of calls is to use an object (the DTO) that aggregates the data that would have been transferred by the several calls, but that is served by one call only.
-The difference between data transfer objects and business objects or data access objects is that a DTO does not have any behavior except for storage and retrieval of its own data (accessors and mutators).
-Data transfer object
+See also This pattern is often incorrectly used outside of remote interfaces.
+This has triggered a response from its author where he reiterates that the whole purpose of DTOs is to shift data in expensive remote calls.

 See also Value object Note: A Value object is not a DTO.
 References External links AutoMapper.